 Between 2018 and 2028, the career is expected to grow 7% and produce 55,400 job opportunities across the U.S.

 There are certain skills that many Associate Professors Of Pathology have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed Communication skills, Compassion and Detail oriented.
+We discovered that a lot of resumes listed Communication skills, Leadership skills and Physical stamina.

 Choosing the right major is always an important step when researching how to become an Associate Professor Of Pathology.
-When we researched the most common majors for an Associate Professor Of Pathology, we found that they most commonly earn Physiology And Anatomy degrees or Medicine degrees.
-Other degrees that we often see on Associate Professor Of Pathology resumes include Biology degrees or Biochemistry, Biophysics, Molecular Biology degrees.
+When we researched the most common majors for an Associate Professor Of Pathology, we found that they most commonly earn Bachelor's Degree degrees or Doctoral Degree degrees.
+Other degrees that we often see on Associate Professor Of Pathology resumes include Master's Degree degrees or Associate Degree degrees.

 You may find that experience in other jobs will help you become an Associate Professor Of Pathology.
-In fact, many Associate Professor Of Pathology jobs require experience in a role such as Assistant Professor.
-Meanwhile, many Associate Professors Of Pathology also have previous career experience in roles such as Pathologist or Medical Director.
+In fact, many Associate Professor Of Pathology jobs require experience in a role such as Medical Director.
+Meanwhile, many Associate Professors Of Pathology also have previous career experience in roles such as Assistant Professor or Pathologist.